egdose/Python-Request-Wrapper/README.md

 # RequestWrapper

-A professional Python HTTP request wrapper with retry logic, caching, and proxy support.
+A Python HTTP request wrapper with retry logic, caching, and proxy support.

 ## Features